jpalafou/superfv/README.md

 ## Overview

-SuperFV is a computational solver for hyperbolic conservation laws based on the finite-volume method with arbitrarily high-order accuracy in its spatial discretization.
+SuperFV is a computational solver for hyperbolic conservation laws based on the finite-volume method with up to eighth-order accuracy in its spatial discretization.
 The solver operates on a uniform mesh, supporting up to three dimensions.

 ## Features